oxcamne/oxcam/docs/install.md

 ### How to update to a new release of Py4web

-With a system or bash terminal at your py4web directory run the command:
+With a system or bash terminal at your py4web directory and your venv running run the command:

 `python3 -m pip install --upgrade py4web`

 This will not update the built in apps, most importantly the _dashboard. *To update these, first go the py4web/apps directly and delete all the apps **other than oxcam**.* Then return the terminal to py4web and run:

-`py4web setup apps` or `python3 py4web setup apps`
+`py4web setup apps`

 Finally, you must restart py4web.